GRV96/repr_rw/README.md

 already exists, this function overwrites it.

 Generator `read_reprs` reads a text file that contains the representation of Python objects in order to recreate those objects.
 Each line in the file must be an object representation.
 Empty lines are ignored.
 Each iteration of this generator yields one object.

-Consult the functions' documentation and the demos in the source code repository for the complete information.
+For more information, consult the functions' documentation and the demos in the source code repository.

 ### Dependencies